RomainCyr/LTRSP-3589/1_sanity_checks/1_aetest_check_version_testbed/README.md

 ### Step 0 - Set the devices to loop over for the test section

-The test section called `check_version` should be looped for each device in the testbed.
+The test section called `check_version` should be looped for each `device` in the `testbed`.
-As this test section is looped over for each device, the logic inside comes down to testing the version for one device.
+As this test section is looped over for each `device`, the logic inside comes down to testing the version for one device.
 The `device_name` variable should be passed as an argument to the test section.

 Use the `aetest.loop()` decorator to loop over **ALL devices** of the testbed.
 For simplicity, the devices list to loop over should be statically defined in the script with list of device name such as `["xrd-1","xrd-2","xrd-3"]`.
 There are others ways to do this dynamically, and it will be covered in the next exercises.

 ### Step 1 - Verify if the device is running its expected version

 Use a `if` statement to verify that the device is running its expected version.
 The device version is in the `software_version` key of the parsed output dictionary.

 The expected version is stored in the testbed, under the `custom` section.
 Any parameter stored in this section can be accessed via `device.custom.myparameter` (assuming the name is `myparameter`).

+In the below example, you can retrieve the value `red` by using `device.custom.color` (assuming `device` object correspond to the `xrd-1` device in the testbed).

 ```yaml
 xrd-1: